Shuffle

 **After your first purchase, which includes identification verification, future purchases are completed in seconds!

-2. Buying bitcoin cash from the Bitcoin.com website
+2. Buying Bitcoin Cash from the Bitcoin.com website

-You can buy bitcoin cash from the Bitcoin.com website using your credit/debit card or other payment method (Apple Pay, Google Pay, etc.).
-When you buy bitcoin cash from the website, you'll need to decide where to receive it.
+You can buy Bitcoin Cash from the Bitcoin.com website using your credit/debit card or other payment method (Apple Pay, Google Pay, etc.).
+When you buy Bitcoin Cash from the website, you'll need to decide where to receive it.
 This means you'll need to input a Bitcoin Cash 'address' when prompted.

 For example, a Bitcoin Cash address looks something like this: